Are marking criteria fair and consistent in ophthalmic education?

 Do academic and clinical staff emphasise different things when marking?

 Yes.
 Academic staff often weight analysis and evidence presentation, while clinical staff emphasise application and safe practice.
 Students experience this as mixed signals unless teams explicitly align.
+Similar consistency issues appear in adult nursing students' views on marking criteria, where university and placement judgements also need to line up.
 Co-create descriptors that integrate both perspectives, and calibrate around shared exemplars that include written and practical components.
+This gives students a clearer picture of what strong performance looks like in both settings.

 What did COVID-19 change about marking and exams?

-Rapid shifts online required rethinking how criteria map to digital formats and how practical competence is assessed at distance.
+Rapid shifts online required rethinking how criteria map to digital formats and how practical competence is assessed at distance, a challenge echoed in digital clinical assessment.
 Students valued timely communication and opportunities to query revised standards.
 Retain what worked: transparent criteria for online tasks, short calibration cycles before each diet, and accessible channels for clarification.
+These habits still help teams adjust quickly when assessment formats change.

 How can OSCE and practical exam marking be made more consistent?

 OSCEs can drift when examiners weight procedure, speed or accuracy differently.
 Use checklist-based stations with explicit weightings, train examiners together using recorded or live sample performances, and, where feasible, adopt double-marking or moderation at borderline bands.
-Involving students in preparatory briefings with annotated exemplars reduces surprises on the day.
+Involving students in preparatory briefings with annotated exemplars reduces surprises on the day and makes practical exams feel more credible.

 What needs to change now?

 Act on the sector evidence that students rate marking criteria poorly (87.9% Negative; index −44.6) even in disciplines where overall tone is positive (ophthalmics 58.9% Positive), and where criteria themselves trend negative (−37.0).
 Publish exemplars, adopt checklist rubrics, release criteria with the brief, run short feed-forward clinics before submission, calibrate markers routinely, and provide “how your work was judged” summaries with grades.
-These practices make standards visible, improve confidence, and align assessment across academic and clinical settings.
+These practices make standards visible, improve confidence and align assessment across academic and clinical settings.
+The payoff is straightforward: fewer surprises, clearer expectations and stronger trust in the final grade.

 How Student Voice Analytics helps you